Double Dip Recession and Greece

 I dunno why we ever lend to the Greeks…according to one article I read they have spent 50 of the last 200 years not repaying their debt.
 A poor credit risk if ever there was one.

-It is like giving the local gambler, £100 whenever he asks, they have a history of poor money management, people retiring at 53 on 95% of their salary, billionaires paying less tax than a cleaner, strikes me the reason they are moaning is not that they are facing austerity measures more a reality check !
+It is like giving the local gambler, £100 whenever he asks, they have a history of poor money management, people retiring at 53 on 95% of their salary, billionaires paying less tax than a cleaner, strikes me the reason they are moaning is not that they are facing austerity measures more a reality check!
+It’s hard to imagine how pissed off the Greeks must be life as they know it has been turned upside down, yes we have all read the stupid way they run business and crazy pension schemes, it reminds me of the parallels between world economies and the premier league, unfortunately Greece have done a portsmouth.

 Having said that it was only 13 years ago that Russia defaulted and went bust.
 Look where they are now.
 Same for Argentina and Iceland.
 Countries soon recover.
 The issue for us is what happens to the debt and what effect it has such as bank bail outs.
 In other words the debt gets passed to tax payers in other countries and bank shareholders.